mrgaurav77/git-study/readme.md

-git rm waste.html #removes file completely git commit -a -m "removing waste.html" git status -s # shows short status touch .gitignore # then add file names in .gitignore to ignore that file or folder
+git rm waste.html #removes file completely git commit -a -m "removing waste.html" git status -s # shows short status

+# on new Project

+git init
+git add .
+git commit -m "Initial commit" git remote add origin < url here >
+git push origin master
+git push -u origin master

+# Git ignore

+touch .gitignore # then add file names in .gitignore to ignore that file or folder

-# but it ignores the the files all over the project so we can add / (eg : /logs.txt)to indicate the ignore only the files which is present in same directory
+#but it ignores the the files all over the project so we can add / (eg : /logs.txt)to indicate the ignore only the files which is present in same directory

-# adding .txt will ignor all files with .txt extention /.txt will ignor files wihch are in same directory
+#adding .txt will ignor all files with .txt extention /.txt will ignor files wihch are in same directory

-# foldername/ will ignor folder
+#foldername/ will ignor folder

 # Branches